SED-EEW/SED-EEW-SeisComP-contributions/doc/apps/sceewlog.rst

 Headline Change for CAP1.2 XML alerts
 =====================================

-The converted CAP1.2 xml alert messages contains a headline.
+The converted CAP1.2 xml alert messages contain a headline.
 The default headline is:

 .. code-block:: sh